odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 ## Single Action Controller

 Slim provides some methods for adding controller logic directly in a route callback.
-The PSR-7 request object is injected into your Slim application routes as the first argument to the route callback like this:
+The request/response object (and optionally the route arguments) are passed by Slim to a callack function as follows:

 ```php
 <?php